simonmichael/hledger_site/download.md

 hledger-ui 1.16.1 <br>
 $ hledger web --version <br>
 hledger-web 1.16.1 <br>
-$ hledger iadd --version <br>
-This is hledger-iadd version 1.3.9
 </div>

 And you could see the unit tests pass (just for fun):